Financial Aid Administrators Issue Updated 2014 National Profile of Federal Student Aid Programs

 - Federal Perkins Loan Program

-- Federal Family Education Loan Program & William D. Ford Direct Student Loan Program
+- Federal Direct Student Loan Program (subsidized and unsubsidized)

 The National Profile will be presented today to Congressional staffers as part of a policy orientation for those interested in gaining the critical knowledge they need to help shape better, more effective financial aid policy that ultimately increases access and success for students.

 NASFAA has experts available to speak to reporters as they write about student financial aid issues.
-Please contact us at email@example.com for additional information or to schedule an interview.
+Please contact us at email@example.com or 202-786-6944 for additional information or to schedule an interview.

-The National Association of Student Financial Aid Administrators (NASFAA) is a nonprofit membership organization that represents nearly 20,000 financial aid professionals at more than 3,000 colleges, universities, and career schools across the country.
-Each year, our members help nearly 15 million students receive funding for postsecondary education.
-In all, NASFAA member institutions served 97 percent of all federal student aid recipients in the US.
-Based in Washington, DC, NASFAA is the only national association with a primary focus on student aid legislation, regulatory analysis, and training for financial aid administrators.
+The National Association of Student Financial Aid Administrators (NASFAA) is a nonprofit membership organization that represents nearly 20,000 financial aid professionals at approximately 3,000 colleges, universities, and career schools across the country.
+NASFAA member institutions serve nine out of every ten undergraduates in the U.S. Based in Washington, DC, NASFAA is the only national association with a primary focus on student aid legislation, regulatory analysis, and training for financial aid administrators.
 For more information, visit www.nasfaa.org.